mwiedemeyer/SPForms/README.md

 </style>
 ```

-You can even prepopulate fields by querystring.
+You can even prepopulate fields by query string.
 Just add `form-` to the `data-form-field` names and append them to the URL.

     /myForm.aspx?form-title=the%20title